+Only US Citizens and lawful permanent residents of the United States are eligible to apply for a commercial driver's license (CDL) with a hazmat endorsement.
 The SCDMV does not conduct Transportation Security Administration (TSA) Threat Assessments and fingerprinting for people applying for a hazmat endorsement.
-You cannot have a commercial learner's permit (CLP) and have a hazmat endorsement.
-If you're requesting a hazmat endorsement (X or H), you must submit fingerprints and a background check, plus earn TSA security clearance before you may be issued a commercial driver's license (CDL) with a hazmat endorsement.
+You cannot have a commercial learner's permit (CLP) with a hazmat endorsement.

-The SCDMV cannot issue, renew, or upgrade a CDL with a hazmat endorsement until you do all of the following:
+The SCDMV cannot issue, renew, or upgrade a CDL with a hazmat endorsement (X or H) until you do all the following:

 The Requirements for Obtaining Hazardous Material Endorsements (SCDMV Form DL-400 (IS)) has additional information on these requirements.

-You will need to submit a background check before your hazmat endorsement may be issued or renewed.
+You must complete a background check before your hazmat endorsement may be issued or renewed.
 You must submit the background check application for the TSA to approve.
-The TSA background check fingerprint fee is $86.50.
-This does not include the cost of the regular application, license, and knowledge test at an SCDMV branch.
+The TSA background check fingerprint fee is in addition to the cost of the regular application, five-year Hazmat license, and knowledge test.